 We must also recognize, that funding alone will not allow us to achieve all our goals: eliminating the achievement gap, reducing the dropout rate, and preparing all children for the 21st century.
 How money is used matters.
 In a time of budget scarcity, we are obligated to use new funds as wisely as possible—as determined by a public, democratic and representative process, informed by the best available data.
 That is why Great Education Colorado supports efforts such as Governor Ritter’s P20 Council and legislative efforts to think creatively and expansively about the goals of our state’s education system and how we achieve them.
 As Colorado comes into consensus about education reform principles, Great Education Colorado will be in the forefront of the fight to match that roadmap with the resources necessary for success.

-With all that said, the General Assembly’s options come back to: be creative and curious; ask questions and listen; and don’t give up just because the task is difficult, especially if it’s the right thing to do.
+With all that said, the General Assembly’s options come back to: be creative and curious; make the effort to learn about the history and intricacies of Colorado’s revenue challenges; ask questions and listen; and don’t give up just because the task is difficult, especially if it’s the right thing to do.

 The falling red line on this graph documents how Colorado’s per pupil funding compared to the national average from 1972-2007.
 In the 70s and early 80s, Colorado invested more per student than the national average.